Sultan Walad

-Baha al-Din Muhammad-i Walad (بهاءالدین محمد ولد), more popularly known as Sultan Walad (سلطان ولد), was a Sufi, Hanafi Maturidi Islamic scholar and one of the founders of the Mawlawiya (مولویه) order.
+Baha al-Din Muhammad-i Walad (بهاءالدین محمد ولد, 1227-1312), better known as Sultan Walad (سلطان ولد), was a Sufi and scholar.
+The eldest son of Rumi, he became one of the founders of the Mevlevi Order.

-Sultan Walad was the eldest son of Jalal Al-Din Rumi, Persian poet.
-Sultan Walad's mother was Jowhar Khatun, daughter of the Lala Sharaf-ud-Din of Samarkand.
-The marriage took place in 623 AH (about 1226 AD), so Sultan Walad was born around 1227.

 Life and impact

+Sultan Walad was born around 1227 to Rumi and his wife Gawhar Khatun, daughter of the Lala Sharaf-ud-Din of Samarkand.

 He was given the name of his grandfather Baha al-Din Walad.
 Jalal al-Din Rumi sent Sultan Walad and his brother Ala al-Din Muhammad to Aleppo and Damascus for Islamic studies.
-Sultan Walad sent Rumi, to seek Shams Tabrizi, who had disappeared.
+Sultan Walad was sent by Rumi to seek Shams Tabrizi, who had disappeared.

 Sultan Walad married the daughter of Salah al-Din Zarkub, Fatima Khatun.
-He had two daughters by her and one son, Jalal al-Din Arif.
+He and Fatima had two daughters and one son, Jalal al-Din Arif.
+One of his granddaughters was Mutahhare Abide Hatun, who married Suleiman of Germiyan and was mother of Devletsah Sultan Hatun, wife of Ottoman Sultan Bayezid I.

 He erected a mausoleum for his father, which also became the center of his order.
 He died at the age of nearly ninety years on 10 Radjab 712/12 November 1312 in Konya and was buried next to his father.